Kahr-Noss/Ooyodo-Kancolle-Quest-Flow/README.md

 # Caution!
 The site is still in beta version, there might be some problems remaining.
 If you find anything strange let me know.
-* Browser: The application is develloped to work on Chrome, it's not compatible with Internet explorer, and the results are not garanteed on other browser.
+* Browser: The application is developed to work on Chrome, it's not compatible with Internet explorer, and the results are not guaranteed on other browser.
 * Performances: The application can be quite slow (especially at the beginning where the whole flowchart is created) if used on not powerful computers.
 If people are unable to use it I can work on a lighter version by removing some of the secondary functions.
 * Content: You found some inconsistencies between the game and the application?
 It's possible, the data used are the one collected by the community and might not be 100% accurate.
 Some information differ from a site to another.
-* Utilisation: If some functions are complicated or feel uninstictive to use, let me know.
+* Utilization: If some functions are complicated or feel uninstictive to use, let me know.
 * Improvement: There is a thing you want to do and think it can be useful to improve this site, send me your ideas.